-Hermitage Studio and Billingsley Apartment are both located within the Town House - right in the heart of the Bridgnorth High Town Conservation Area, close to the top Cliff Railway Station, but on a quiet traffic-free paved cul-de-sac.
-The property has just been comprehensively re-developed, and was only completed Easter 2012, so everything is brand new.
-Both apartments are suitable for single travellers or couples, and we offer short breaks all year round.
-The apartments are equal in desirability, but very different in decor and style.
-Hermitage is a modern studio layout with wetroom (no bath) whereas Billingsley is a traditional one bedroom apartment with en-suite bathroom (no shower).
+The Hermitage Studio is located right in the heart of the Bridgnorth High Town Conservation Area, close to the top Cliff Railway Station, but on a quiet traffic-free paved cul-de-sac.
+The property was only recently converted into holiday accommodation, with all-new high quality fittings and furnishings.
+The apartment is suitable for either single travellers or couples, and we offer short breaks all year round.
+The apartment is a modern studio layout with wetroom (no bath).

 |Size||Sleeps up to 2, Studio|